 Most types of natural disasters such as earthquakes, volcanic eruptions, floods, typhoons, tsunamis, hurricanes and so on can fall under this category if they are serious enough.
 If you feel light tremors causing no damage, you’re unlikely to be able to make a claim.

-So if you have already read in the news that a volcano is about to erupt in a certain destination and you go ahead and book a trip there anyway, you are unlikely to get reimbursed for your travel expenses if you end up having to cancel your trip because of an eruption.
+So let’s say you have already read in the news that a volcano is about to erupt in a certain destination, and you go ahead and book a trip there anyway.
+If you end up having to cancel your trip because the volcano erupted, you are unlikely to get reimbursed for your travel expenses.

-Typically, a travel insurance policy should pay for additional travel and accommodation expenses incurred after the commencement of your journey should you face a natural disaster in the country you’re travelling to.
+What kinds of expenses can be claimed under the categories above?
+Typically, a travel insurance policy should pay for additional travel and accommodation expenses incurred should your trip be disrupted due to a natural disaster in the country you’re in or travelling to.

-If you find yourself in the midst of a natural disaster (choy!), contact your insurer as soon as possible, and preferably before incurring additional expenses like hotel bookings.
+If a natural disaster does occur while you’re travelling (choy!), contact your insurer as soon as possible, and preferably before incurring additional expenses like hotel bookings.
 They will advise you on the documentation you need to provide in order to make a claim, which might include receipts or police reports.

 Have you ever experienced a natural disaster while travelling?
-Share your stories in the comments!
+Did you buy travel insurance?